bouwe77/temba/readme.md

 - Node, NPM
 - Optional: A MongoDB database, either locally or in the cloud

-If you don't have a MongoDB (yet) REST I Want works with in memory data which is flushed everytime the server is restarted.
-This is good enough to give REST I Want a quick try.
+If you don't have a MongoDB (yet) «REST I Want» works with in memory data which is flushed everytime the server is restarted.
+This is good enough to give «REST I Want» a quick try.

-Now follow these steps to get REST I Want up and running:
+Now follow these steps to get «REST I Want» up and running:

 1. Clone the repo